BernardoGiordano/Checkpoint/README.md

 If you want to have DS cartridge recognition with Rosalina-based Homebrew Launchers: inject the Homebrew Launcher in a title which has access to DS saves.

+**Notice**: You mustn't have a flashcard inserted when launching Checkpoint, due to possible incompatibilities that could cause some threads to not end, possibly causing crashes.

 ## Issues

 Checkpoint displays error codes when something weird happens or operations fail.
 If you have any issues, please ensure they haven't already been addressed, and report the error code and a summary of your operations to reproduce it.